-Thanks to many Grown and Flown parents who’ve been in your shaking shoes, here’s a list of items to avoid that may provide some much-needed guidance as you venture off with all those Bed, Bath & Beyond coupons you’ve been hoarding for this very excursion.
+Thanks to many Grown and Flown parents who’ve been in your shaking shoes, here’s a list of items to avoid that may provide some much-needed guidance.
 Because saving time means more time spent with your graduate.
 And saving money means more Chardonnay for you.

 *Disclaimer: As with all the advice you’ve been given for the past 18 years, use your own best judgment.
 These suggestions will depend on your child, their needs, where they are living, and how much they do not care about cleanliness.
-And, note: we receive compensation from purchases made through some of the links in this post.
+And, note: we are a reader-supported site and receive compensation from purchases made through some of the links in this post.

 17 dorm room items that are a waste of money:

 Lovely idea in theory, but since the bed is most likely the only place for people to sit when they visit, there’s just no room for them.
 Plus, since the bed is rarely made, they just take up floor space, of which there is none.
 Instead, try a bedrest pillow, as these are very popular among college students and will be used often.